MicrosoftDocs/m365copilot-docs/docs/build-declarative-agents.md

 > [!NOTE]
 >
-> - Replace `foodStore` with your Graph Connectors connection ID.
+> - Replace `foodStore` with your Microsoft Graph connectors connection ID.
-> - Not specifying the `connections` array will default to the entire corpus of Graph Connectors content available to the logged in user.
+> - Not specifying the `connections` array will default to the entire corpus of Microsoft Graph connectors content available to the logged in user.

 ### [Teams Toolkit](#tab/ttk)